This is my checklist (in progress) for installing Ubuntu.

 Before installing guest additions make sure to install the following packages:

-and then reboot
+and then reboot and install the guest additions.

 Make df output more friendly by creating a system-wide alias for it: